 Following the run at the Mahalia Jackson Theater for the Performing Arts, the show continues to over 30 additional major markets across North America.

+The Addams Family, based on the macabre characters created by illustrator Charles Addams, features a book by Marshall Brickman and Rick Elice, and music and lyrics by Andrew Lippa.
 The production is directed and designed (sets and costumes) by Phelim McDermott and Julian Crouch with creative consultation by Jerry Zaks and choreography by Sergio Trujillo.

 The musical, which is still playing on Broadway (now starring Brooke Shields as Morticia), offers an original story not based on film or TV versions that featured the same characters: "Wednesday Addams, the ultimate princess of darkness, has grown up and fallen in love with a sweet, smart young man from a respectable family.
 A man her parents have never met.
 And if that weren't upsetting enough, she confides in her father and begs him not to tell her mother.
 Now, Gomez Addams must do something he's never done before — keep a secret from his beloved wife, Morticia.
 Everything will change for the whole family on the fateful night they host a dinner for Wednesday's 'normal' boyfriend and his parents."